-The tricolor leaves of Peperomia clusiifolia make the plant a unique addition to your home garden.
+The tricolor leaves of Peperomia clusiifolia of the Peperomia genus make the plant a unique addition to your home garden.
 If you are a beginner, you certainly don’t want a plant that would die on you after putting in too much effort.

 Peperomia clusiifolia is one of the plants that will never frustrate you because it calls for very little care.
 Get all the essential facts, tips, and tricks you need to be an excellent caregiver to your plant while beautifying your space.